mkristofik/linux-configs/README.md

 Source `git-prompt.sh` in your `.bashrc` to get functions for displaying information about the current git repository.
 Add any or all of these to `$PROMPT_COMMAND` for a fancy inline prompt.

+Run `pip3 install grip` to install a utility for viewing Markdown files before they're published to GitHub.

 ## lynx